 Alaska has a whopping 31.7 Million trees, which not only makes it the state with the most trees, but with so few people living there compared to other states, it has 43,401 trees for every person living there.

-With 120 state parts and 3 state forests Alaska is as wild as they get, and I can’t see it being knocked off the top spot any time this century.
+With 120 state parks and 3 state forests, Alaska is as wild as it gets, and I can’t see it being knocked off the top spot any time this century.

 #2 Texas